 During the semester of your third degree course, submit the official application to the program.

 Don’t delay!
-It is critical to prioritize the three degree courses for admission and apply before completing subsequent courses.
-By doing so, you’ll avoid the delayed application fee or the loss of credit for expired course work, while gaining access to exclusive benefits (see below).
+You must prioritize the three degree courses for admission and apply before completing subsequent courses.
+By doing so, you’ll avoid the delayed application fee or the loss of credit for expired course work, while gaining access to exclusive benefits (see bottom of page).
+Also, critical degree courses are only open to officially admitted candidates.

 Eligible students who submit a complete and timely application will have 9 more courses after admission to earn the degree.